On minimum integer representations of weighted games

-We study minimum integer representations for the weights of weighted games, which is linked with some solution concepts in game theory.
-Closing some gaps in the existing literature we prove that each weighted game with two types of voters admits a unique minimum integer presentation and give examples for more than two types of voters without a minimum integer representation.
-We characterize the possible weights in minimum integer representations and give examples for $t\ge 4$ types of voters without minimum integer representations preserving types.
+{ \textbf{Abstract:} We study {\mirep s} of weighted games, i.e.\ representations where the weights are integers and every other integer representation is at least as large in each component.
+Those {\mirep s}, if the exist at all, are linked with some solution concepts in game theory.
+Closing existing gaps in the literature, we prove that each weighted game with two types of voters admits a (unique) {\mirep}, and give new examples for more than two types of voters without a {\mirep}.
+We characterize the possible weights in {\mirep s} and give examples for $t\ge 4$ types of voters without a {\mireppt}, i.e.\ where we additionally require that the weights are equal within equivalence classes. }